 The 25th Annual Tumbleweed Music Festival is proud to announce that EVERYTHING is free!
 (Except for our merchandise items in the Store, but you knew that, yes?)

 The festival is produced and supported by the nonprofit Three Rivers Folklife Society (3RFS) “to support folk music and bring music and events to people.”

-Without the time and talent of our guest performers, Tumbleweed volunteers, sponsors, and donors, our free 2020 Tumbleweed Music Festival would not be possible.
+Without the time and talent of our guest performers, Tumbleweed volunteers, sponsors, and donors, our free 2021 Tumbleweed Music Festival would not be possible.
 While this year’s festival is virtual there are costs to create and run it; software, hardware, hosting, production, licensing fees, other overhead expenses, engaging performers, advertising, engaging youth, and more.
-While money is raised through a combination of sponsorships from the City of Richland, individuals, local organizations, and fund raisers, your continued support is much appreciated by buying Tumbleweed merchandise at our Shop and/or buying tickets to our benefit Saturday Concert and Contra Dance and/or making a donation.
+While money is raised through a combination of sponsorships from the City of Richland, individuals, local organizations, and fund raisers, your continued support is much appreciated by buying Tumbleweed merchandise at our Shop and/or donating to the Three Rivers Folklife Society directly!

-Tumbleweed Music Festival – available till August 2021
+Tumbleweed Music Festival – available until at least August 2022

 The 25th annual Tumbleweed Virtual Music Festival will be available on-demand at tumbleweedmusicfestival.org for at least a year.